 Broadly, the Human Rights Act 1998 also applies in Scotland, Wales and Northern Ireland.
 Also the legislation establishing the relevant assemblies actually says that they have no power to enact legislation with contravenes the European Convention on Human Rights.
 So the European Convention, including its provisions which impact disability discrimination, provides a constitutional limit on the competence of the devolved bodies.

 The detailed rules are complex, and different for each region.
 However, issues as to whether legislation by an assembly complies with the Convention will generally be a "devolution issue".
 Special procedures are laid down to deal with this in the courts.
-The ultimate court in the United Kingdom which can hear appeals in this area is generally (but not always) the Judicial Committee of the Privy Council.
-That jurisdiction will shift to the UK Supreme Court when it opens for business.
+The ultimate court in the United Kingdom which can hear appeals in this area is generally the UK Supreme Court.
 Unlike with Acts of the Westminster Parliament, the courts actually have power to strike down legislation of the regional assemblies.